microsoft/TypeAgent/ts/examples/spelunker/design.md

 - How to integrate it as an agent with shell/cli?
   Especially since the model needs access to conversation history, and the current assumption is that you focus on spelunking exclusively until you say you are (temporarily) done with it.
   Does the cli/shell have UI features for that?
+- Do what search engines do.
+(E.g. many parallelized specialized queries.)
+- How to extract and encode **meaning**?
+(Beyond embeddings.)

 ### Testing